 The stuffed sausage acorn squash looks beautiful on your table, but it’s actually very simple to make!
 Here are the basic recipe steps:

-Step 4: Then add kale, apple, celery, sage, rosemary, thyme, salt, pepper, and sauté for about 5 minutes.
+- Add the olive oil and onion to the skillet, and cook until the onion softens before adding the garlic.
+Once fragrant, add the kale, apple, celery, sage, rosemary, thyme, salt, and pepper, and sauté for about 5 minutes.

-Step 5: Add the sausage back into the veggie mixture and stir to combine your filling mixture.
+- Add the sausage back to the veggie mixture, and stir to combine.

-Step 6: Evenly fill the four squash halves and bake again for 15 minutes.
+- Evenly fill the four squash halves with the sausage mixture, and bake again.

-Step 7: Top with nuts, seeds, cheese, or any combination thereof that you like and serve your Italian stuffed squash to eager family and friends.
+- Serve your squash warm topped with nuts, seeds, cheese, or any combination thereof that you like, and enjoy!

 How to Cut an Acorn Squash for Stuffing